Amygdala Function: Psychology Behind Fight Or Flight

 In other studies, researchers used mice to study the role of the amygdala in fear.
 According to related research documentation, they worked with mice that had intact amygdalae.
 The experiment generally consisted of a researcher playing a tone and then giving the mouse an uncomfortable shock on their feet.
 Thus, they conditioned the mice to associate the tone with the shock.
 After repeated incidences of playing the tone and delivering the shock, the mice began to display fear as soon as the tone was played.

 Dr. Daniel Siegel is a notable psychiatrist and clinical professor at UCLA, who has done extensive work in neuropsychiatry, trauma, and attachment-related areas of study.
-In an attempt to develop a simple model to explain the complex inner workings of the brain, Dr. Siegel developed a “hand model” that can demonstrate the functions of various parts of the brain in connection with the fight or flight response.
+In an attempt to develop a simple model to explain the complex inner workings of the brain, Dr. Siegel developed a “hand model” that can demonstrate the functions of various parts of the human brain in connection with the fight or flight response.

 The hand model can be shown as follows: Place one of your hands up and put your thumb in the middle of your palm.
 Then curl your fingers over the top of your thumb.
 Your knuckles should for this experiment, be facing forward.
 Your palm and fingers can represent your brain, and your wrist can represent your spinal cord.